rebeccaSimmonds19/rebeccaSimmonds19.github.io/turingInst.md

 # Turing Institute day - how open source can help acedemia

 This was a workshop to help acedemia use and take advantage of open source.The day began with a talk on how to build sucessful open source communities.
-They showed the problems and the potential downside of opensource to give a realistic and helpful insight:
+They showed the problems and the potential downside of open source to give a realistic and helpful insight:
 * time
 * relinquish some kind of control
 * lack of acedmic credit